ua-data7/introllms/docs/education.md

 <img src="https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by-nc-sa.png" width="128">
 [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)

-Thinking about integrating ChatGPT and OpenAI into your coursework?
+Are you thinking about integrating ChatGPT and OpenAI into your coursework?

-There are already a large list of potentail uses for ChatGPT in higher education
+There is already a large list of potential uses for ChatGPT in higher education.

 Read about [:simple-openai: OpenAI Educator Considerations](https://platform.openai.com/docs/chatgpt-education/educator-considerations-for-chatgpt){target=_blank}